Tuesday, July 2, 2024

 Great American Think-Off debates whether free speech is worth the cost

-Every year since 1994, the Great American Think-Off board releases a new philosophical question.
-They put out a call for essays on the topic that take a clear yes or no stance.
-A blind judging process results in the board's announcing that year's four finalists (deemed Americas Greatest Thinkers), the people who wrote the best, most persuasive essays on that year's topic: two arguing yes, two arguing no.
+Each year since 1994, the Great American Think-Off board releases a new philosophical question.
+They put out a call for essays on the topic and require a clear yes-or-no stance.
+Four finalists are chosen via blind judging by the Think-Off Board.
+They're deemed America's Greatest Thinkers, the people who wrote the best, most persuasive essays on that year's topic--two arguing yes, two arguing no. I was one of this year's finalists.

 The finalists then travel to a tiny town in west central Minnesota called New York Mills to participate in a debate.
 The winner is named America's Greatest Thinker.
 2024's question was: Is Freedom of Speech Worth the Cost?
-I was one of the finalists.

 I've waited for each year's question to be announced for about a decade.
 Sometimes the question didn't speak to me, sometimes the question was too broad.
 Sometimes I missed the deadline because life happens.
 I entered in 2018 when the question was "Which is More Influential in a Person's Life: Success or Failure?
 I argued for success.
 I received an Honorable Mention.
 I was honored.